 - You can usually go home the same day after you recover from the anesthesia.
 You should have someone drive you home.

-- Keep your ankle elevated above your heart for two to three days to help reduce swelling and pain.
+- Keep your ankle elevated above your heart for 2 to 3 days to help reduce swelling and pain.
 You can also apply cold packs to reduce swelling.

 - Keep your bandage clean and dry.
-Your health care provider can show you how to change the dressing.
+Follow instructions for how to change the dressing.